nothingislost/obsidian-cm6-zoom/README.md

 The good news is that, as of version 0.13.8, Obsidian provides a way to ensure that you're always using the exact CM6 classes used by the editor.
 Obsidian does this by overloading calls to `require` for the "@codemirror" packages so that they can return the exact versions that they use internally.

 What this means, practically, is that you should mark all of your @codemirror dependencies as external in whatever bundler you are using.
+By marking these as external, you are telling the bundler to not include them in your plugin.
 For esbuild, it would look like this:

 ```js
     external: [